-It’s hard watching a loved one go through hell just to live one more day, one more week; one more month.
+It is hard watching a loved one go through difficulties just trying to live one more day, one more week, or one more month.

 I am sure there will be many of us out there just like me having to live and watch this same scenario.
-At the age of 83, there’s no point in my mind going through chemotherapy, to suffer all of its side effects just to live one more day.
+When someone is 83, there is no point in my mind, going through chemotherapy, to suffer all of its side effects just to be able to live one more day?

-I know life itself is a precious gift, but clutching to life in this way, not only brings more stress to the patient, but to his or her family as well.
-My thoughts are based on common sense and doing the right thing, even if the right thing means letting go.
+I know life itself is a precious gift, but clutching to life in this way, may not only bring more stress to the patient, but to his or her family as well.
+My thoughts are based on doing what’s right, even if means us having to let go.
+That’s hard.

-This has nothing to do with my spiritual beliefs.
-My spiritual beliefs not only help me understand life and illness distinctively, it also helps me separate and understand the way forward even if moving forward isn’t to save a life, but to spare suffering of one.
+My spiritual beliefs help me understand that.
+They help me understand life and illness, they also help me separate and understand the way forward, even if moving forward isn’t to save a life, but to spare the suffering of one.

-I believe that the chemotherapy route my father chose with some help, has meant his body is slowly shutting down.
-He’s already having to deal with the mandatory side effects and is struggling to stand or walk now.
-He’s taken the slow route to what will be the inevitable stage, with anyone dealing with cancer and it gets harder to watch as the days go by.
+The chemotherapy route my father chose means his body is slowly shutting down.
+He’s already having to deal with some of its side effects and is struggling to stand or walk now.
+He’s taken the slow route to what will be the inevitable stage, with anyone dealing with cancer and it’s getting harder to watch.